-As part of service to my community, I continue to provide pro bono design services for the Director of the Arizona International Film Festival (going on 10 years).
-Today I am proud to work with the University of Arizona’s Office of Global Initiatives whose mission it is to grow the world-wide reputation of our resident land-grant institution through international partnerships and innovative study abroad programs (now located in Cambodia, Indonesia, China, Mauritius and other locations).
+As part of service to the Tucson community, I provided pro bono design services to the Arizona International Film Festival for ten years.
+I was also very proud to work with UA Global (to launch their UI/UX awareness) whose mission it is to grow the world-wide reputation of the UA through international partnerships and innovative study abroad programs (now located in Cambodia, Indonesia, China, Mauritius and other locations).
 I am honored to claim the wonderful people of Tucson as members of my creative family.

 For 2019, I am embarking on a creative endeavor to become embedded in SE Asia; after obtaining SCUBA certification, I am now ready to work with partners through art and music to spread the word about sea conservation, international education and its importance to the health of our home we call Planet Earth.